pinnaculum/galacteek/README.rst

 connect to an existing IPFS daemon.
 By default it will try to run a daemon.
 You can change the IPFS connection settings through the *Edit* -> *Settings* menu and restart the application afterwards.

-Starting with the *0.2.5* release, your user profile has a dynamic DAG associated (with a simple message board), and an IPNS record points to the latest version of the DAG.
-The peers manager lets you browse the homepage of each peer.

 - Browsing sessions with automatic pinning (pins every page you browse)
 - Feeds (following IPNS hashes)